-We have served as Bond Counsel to Rutgers, The State University (the "University") in connection with the issuance by the University of its General Obligation Bonds, 2019 Series P (Federally Taxable) in the original principal amount of \$330,000,000 (the "Bonds").
-The Bonds are dated, mature, bear interest and are subject to redemption prior to maturity, upon the terms and conditions stated therein, in the Indenture (as hereinafter defined) and the Certificate of Determination of the University dated September 16, 2019 (the "Certificate of Determination").
+We have served as Bond Counsel to Rutgers, The State University (the "University") in connection with the issuance by the University of its General Obligation Refunding Bonds, 2020 Series Q (Tax-Exempt) in the original principal amount of \$17,820,000 (the "Bonds").
+The Bonds are dated, mature, bear interest and are subject to redemption prior to maturity, upon the terms and conditions stated therein, in the Indenture (as hereinafter defined) and the Certificate of Determination of the University dated February 5, 2020 (the "Certificate of Determination").
 All capitalized terms used herein and not defined herein shall have the meanings ascribed to such terms in the hereinafter-defined Indenture.

-The Bonds are issued pursuant to: (i) the Rutgers, The State University Law, constituting Chapter 65 of Title 18A of the New Jersey Statutes Annotated (the "Act"); (ii) a resolution adopted by the Board of Governors of the University on July 23, 2019, and a resolution adopted by the Board of Trustees of the University on June 19, 2019 (collectively, the "Resolutions"); and (iii) an Indenture of Trust dated as of February 1, 2002 (the "Master Indenture"), as amended and supplemented, including as amended and supplemented by the Twelfth Supplemental Indenture of Trust dated as of September 1, 2019 (the "Twelfth Supplemental Indenture", and together with the Master Indenture, the "Indenture"), each by and between the University and U.S. Bank National Association (as successor to Wachovia Bank, National Association and First Union National Bank), as trustee (the "Trustee").
+The Bonds are issued pursuant to: (i) the Rutgers, The State University Law, constituting Chapter 65 of Title 18A of the New Jersey Statutes Annotated (the "Act"); (ii) a resolution adopted by the Board of Governors of the University on July 23, 2019, and a resolution adopted by the Board of Trustees of the University on June 19, 2019 (collectively, the "Resolutions"); and (iii) an Indenture of Trust dated as of February 1, 2002 (the "Master Indenture"), as amended and supplemented, including as amended and supplemented by the Thirteenth Supplemental Indenture of Trust dated as of February 1, 2020 (the "Thirteenth Supplemental Indenture", and together with the Master Indenture, the "Indenture"), each by and between the University and U.S. Bank National Association (as successor to Wachovia Bank, National Association and First Union National Bank), as trustee (the "Trustee").

-Pursuant to the Indenture, the proceeds from the sale of the Bonds are to be used by the University, together with other available funds, for the purpose of (i) financing and/or refinancing of the construction of various capital projects approved by the Board of Governors of the University from time to time (as more fully described in the Twelfth Supplemental Indenture) and (ii) financing certain administrative, legal, financing and incidental expenses relating to the issuance of the Bonds.
+Pursuant to the Indenture, the proceeds from the sale of the Bonds are to be used by the University, together with other available funds, for the purpose of (i) the current refunding of certain outstanding bonds of the University (as more fully described in the Thirteenth Supplemental Indenture); and (ii) financing certain administrative, legal, financing and incidental expenses relating to the issuance of the Bonds.